Time Signatures

 Measure of 3 counts, Eighth note gets beat:

-Within a measure of three counts, to change the note that gets one beat/count into an eighth note, means that a full measure would have three eighth notes (1,2,3).
+Within a measure of three counts, changing the note that gets one beat/count into an eighth note, means that a full measure would have three eighth notes (1,2,3).
 Likewise six sixteenth notes (dividing the eighths, 1& 2& 3&) are needed for a full measure.

 Interestingly, our number of quarter notes could only be one, because not enough counts are in the measure, to have any more quarter notes (two eighths equal a quarter).
 Of course, with one quarter note (two beats), we would have to fill up the rest of the measure with other types of notes/rests, to make a three count measure.